honeycombio/refinery/tools/convert/config.md

 Example: `trace.trace_id,traceId`

-### Parent
+### ParentNames

-Parent is the list of field names to use for the parent ID.
+ParentNames is the list of field names to use for the parent ID.

 The list of field names to use for the parent ID.
 The first field in the list that is present in an event will be used as the parent ID.
+A trace without a parent_id is assumed to be a root span.

 Eligible for live reload.